Thamaraiselvi18/MCP/README.md

-# Sheet API Demo – MCP Server
+# Google Workspace – MCP Server

 This project demonstrates how to build an **MCP (Model Context Protocol) server** that allows AI agents to interact with **Google Sheets** programmatically.
 It shows authentication, reading/writing data, and basic automation using the Google Sheets API.